 Looking for work-from-home jobs for moms outside of your current or former realm?

+This scenario may be more of a common reality in the time of coronavirus, especially in places like NYC.
 Simply consider what you’re good at and figure out how to mold those skills into something you can make money doing.
 Some examples of the best work-from-home jobs for moms are accounting and finance tasks, writing, editing and/or proofreading, baking, crafting and virtual assistant roles.

 No experience?
 No problem!
 You may be able to find online training courses for many of these jobs.
 For instance, Udemy offers proofreading courses for around $100.

 Here are six websites to check out if you’re looking for flexible, work-from-home jobs.

 Many large and small companies – both locally and nationally – contact Mommybites regularly, looking for talented, hardworking parents to fill full- and part-time, flexible job positions.
 Maybe you’re a mom or dad with a specific skill or occupation?
 Or a mom reentering to the workforce?
 If you have mad skills to offer, chances are someone in this community will need them.
 So you can also list your service and promote your business.